 - Policy events, conferences, exhibitions, launch events in the UK and Lebanon.

 - Research and resources:2016 Role of Language Report, 2018 Cross Disciplinary Report.

 - LinkedIn professional network made up of researchers, educators, partners and volunteers.

 The Hub has built the capacity of over 200 teachers and programme managers in the region, working with educators and decision-makers to cascade knowledge to over 20,000 young people in their classrooms.
 After initially targeting educators in the MENA region, the accessibility of the digital Hub has led to an increasingly global audience on language learning with refugees.

 The MOOC has been particularly successful, with three runs over the course of 12 months, reaching over 6500 teachers from over 140 countries.
 There are currently ten L4R teacher development modules.

-Our digital reports are respected sources of information on best practice and trends - our Role of Language report has been downloaded 3200 times.
+Our digital reports are respected sources of information on best practices and trends.
+For example, our Role of Language report has been downloaded 3,200 times.

-Our work in MENA has helped to position the UK as an expert in language teaching in emergencies.
-Relationships have matured with UK organisations and institutions that have collaborated with us on communications, events and content development for the portfolio of programmes to support refugees.
+Our work in the Middle East and North Africa region has helped to position the UK as an expert in language teaching in emergencies.
+Relationships have matured with UK organisations and institutions that have collaborated with us on communications, events, and content development for the portfolio of programmes to support refugees.

-We have built institutional relationships with UNHCR, UNICEF and Reading University, to test concepts and approaches for long term effectiveness – placing our work in the refugee response network, and increasing the reputation of Language for Resilience work and the UK as a whole.
+We have built institutional relationships with UNHCR, UNICEF and Reading University to test concepts and approaches for long-term effectiveness.
+This places our work in the refugee response network, and increases the reputation of Language for Resilience work and the UK as a whole.
 The MOOC has positioned us as having a unique and important understanding of the power of language to protect identity and promote inclusion while maintaining an important apolitical stance.